Loading...

 Build a cross-functional team that actually uses the product

 Not just devs.
-Get product managers, support staff, maybe even a few brave souls from sales.
-Different roles, different insights.
-That’s where the gold is.
+Bring in product managers, support, and a few brave folks from sales.
+Different roles see different messes.
+That’s where the insights live.

 Decide what “success” looks like

 Are you stress-testing infrastructure?
-Hunting for UX snags?
+Hunting UX snags?
 Collecting internal feedback?
-Pick your goals and be honest about them.
-This isn’t a vanity exercise.
+Pick your goals and stick to them.
+This isn’t for vanity metrics.

 Make it part of daily life

-Dogfooding isn’t a one-off project.
-It should be baked into the workflow.
+Dogfooding isn’t a one-off.
+Bake it into the workflow.
 Use the product.
 Break it.
 Complain.
 Iterate.
 Repeat.

 Dogfooding in Web Design and Development

 At Subtle Difference, we use what we build.
 Before anything gets near a client, we run it internally.
-That’s helped us stay ahead in a world where tech changes faster than you can say “another browser update.”
+That keeps us sharp in a world where tech changes about as often as browsers nag you to update.

-We took it so far, we ended up creating our own CMS — RealOnline.
-It wasn’t built in a vacuum.
-It was born out of constant use, stress-tested by sites pulling millions of visits a year, as well as niche ones with just a few thousand.
-It had to be flexible, fast, and functional.
-So we made it that way.
-By using it ourselves.
-Every day.
+We even built our own CMS, RealOnline.
+Not in a vacuum.
+In the wild.
+It’s been thrashed by sites with millions of visits a year and by niche ones with only a few thousand.
+It had to be flexible, fast, and practical.
+So we made it that way by using it every day.

 The Bottom Line

 If you’re not using your own product, why should anyone else?
-Dogfooding is messy, inconvenient, and occasionally humbling.
-But it’s also one of the fastest ways to improve what you’re building — and the way you build it.
+Dogfooding can be messy, inconvenient, and a little humbling.
+It’s also one of the quickest ways to improve what you’re building and how you build it.

 Eat up.